 Family Support Volunteers are trained specifically to support a person living with a terminal illness, and their family.
 Our volunteers establish a friendly and supportive relationship with the patient and their family.
 They offer support through a friendly phone call, or driving and social visiting, giving carers a break to go to an appointment or do the groceries.

 Our kaupapa is committed to the well-being of whānau, hāpu, and Iwi.
-Māori Liaison provides support for you and your whānau through whakawhanaugatanga, supporting you and your whānau with questions about Te Omanga Hospice services and any cultural concerns and needs.
+Māori Liaison provides support for you and your whānau through whakawhanaungatanga, supporting you and your whānau with questions about Te Omanga Hospice services and any cultural concerns and needs.

-Māori Liaison supports your tikanga requirements pertaining to your whānau, hāpu, and Iwi through manakitanga, karakia, waiata.
+Māori Liaison supports your tikanga requirements pertaining to your whānau, hāpu, and Iwi through manaakitanga, karakia, waiata.
 Wairuatanga blessings and Tangihanga can be arranged through referrals to extended whānau, local marae, churches and religious ministers, kai karakia, pakeke, kaumatua and kuia.

 The goal of our Occupational Therapist is to enable you to engage in your meaningful occupations as independently as possible while maintaining quality of life during your palliative care journey.